Jarah-Marshall/first_game/README.md

 	a missle.
 I just changed the if statement to check whether or not the health bar went on or below zero.
 This change took me about an hour and a half as I was having trouble linking the sound to the actual scene, a youtube tutorial helped me out however.

+	Homework 3 - Loop Implementation: Added a wave system, once player defeats X amount of slimes game progresses to the next wave.
+There's still some bugs surrounding how the waves increment but it is functional.
+Also implemented a leveling system, each time the player defeats X amount of slimes, they level up; gaining health and damage.
+Lastly, I have the slimes health and damage increasing per round and a boss spawning every 5 rounds, the boss does more damage and starts at 50 health with a tacked on wave * 3 additional health.
+Tweaks need to be made to the wave system and boss system as it has some odd bugs, I will keep working at it